jackyzha0/jackyzha0.github.io/content/thoughts/compiler.md

    - We assume that any variable that gets used, or might get used, might be not dead
    - We consider a variable dead only when we have conclusive proof (e.g. storing a new value in that variable)
    - To calculate this, we loop over the instruction sequence backwards
-     - This algorithm requires a default undead-out set for the last instruction in the scope of our analysis (for most, we assume this is the empty set though this is not always the case. e.g., functions assume that the return value location is live at the end of the function)
+     - This algorithm requires a default undead-out set for the last instruction in the scope of our analysis (for most, we assume this is the empty set though this is not always the case. e.g., functions assume that the return value location is live at the end of the function).
      - In each iteration, we start by assuming the undead-in set is the same as the undead-out set, then update it depending on what happens in the instruction
        - If a variable is defined, i.e., its value is overwritten in the instruction, it is definitely dead upon entry to this intruction, so we remove it from the undead-in set.
        - If a variable is referenced in the instruction, it ought to be live and is added to the undead-in set.